Aliases for SLC16A7 Gene

 GeneCards Summary for SLC16A7 Gene

 SLC16A7 (Solute Carrier Family 16 (Monocarboxylate Transporter), Member 7) is a Protein Coding gene.
-Diseases associated with SLC16A7 include colorectal cancer.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include symporter activity and pyruvate secondary active transmembrane transporter activity.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include symporter activity and secondary active monocarboxylate transmembrane transporter activity.
 An important paralog of this gene is SLC16A11.

 UniProtKB/Swiss-Prot for SLC16A7 Gene